 Sitting at a desk when studying is very important for two reasons.

-2- Psychologically – your posture will signal to your brain that you’re supposed to be studying vs. if you’re on your bed, your brain might think that it’s time for sleep, and your body usually follows directions from your brain.
+2- Psychologically -- your posture will signal to your brain that you’re supposed to be studying whereas if you’re on your bed, your brain might think that it’s time for sleep.
+Remember, your body usually follows directions from your brain!

 6. Study with books.